top of page

 A child cannot be enrolled in consecutive morning and afternoon classes, such as Monday morning and afternoon.

-You can enroll your child for Tues/Thurs mornings and Mon/Wed/Fri afternoon classes, for example, and the tuition for a Mon-Fri schedule would be $700.
+You could enroll your child for Tues/Thurs mornings and Mon/Wed/Fri afternoon classes, as an example, and the tuition for a Mon-Fri schedule would be $700.

 Or if you enroll for a 2 or 3-day weekday schedule and want to add on a weekend class, that is also an option.
 And yes - there would be a weekend price discount for that.